alecristia/CDSwordSeg/recipes/arglongitudinal/README.md

 TODO:

 - add separation of child and adult directed speech.
-This should occur just before the cha2sel; look at the bernstein corpus for inspiration
-- thus, we could create three versions: all, CDS, and ADS
+This should occur just before the cha2sel; look at the bernstein corpus for inspiration? -> thus, we could create three versions: all, CDS, and ADS

 # Step 2: Phonologization